 Any deployment will require consistent, relevant, and accurate communication throughout the life of the project.
-A single point of contact managing aspects of the deployment experienced in the technology and business goals is recommended.
+A single point of contact managing all aspects of the deployment experience in the technology and business goals is recommended.

 Working with the project manager and management teams, the procurement team will work with vendors to source the hardware, software, and licensing designed solution.